-The Fall issue of Engagement Strategies Magazine is scheduled to mail this week.
-Here's a preview of what you'll find inside:
+The September/October issue of Engagement Strategies Magazine is out!
+Here's a look at what you'll find inside:

 Selling Communications, Inc. is a fully integrated, target marketing, media and technology agency that improves results for clients by focusing on the people who matter most.
 We can help your business grow and save you money by targeting key prospects, getting their permission and strategically integrating your marketing and sales communications with the specific audiences most likely to affect your business performance.